tgold83/Capstone-NBA-Super-Player-Mashup/README.md

 #### Tuesday, 12/20/22
 * 8:30: Work on Pause menu
 * 11:00: Search for images for player options
-* 1:50: Import images for player options and create menuwith them as options
+* 1:50: Import images for player options and create menu with them as options
+* 3:30: Watch tutorial about adding player stats